Ahmadmansoor/AdvancedScript/README.md

 ```
 ### 14- Write2File:
 write2File path,over_append(false/true),data (Can be array )
+note: you can write array directly to file by write the array name see sample

 this Function used to write data to file and can write array to file too .
 write2File path,over_append(false/true),data